The Best Areas to Stay in Kuala Lumpur

 5. Brickfields and Little India

 Just over the railway tracks from Sentral (KL’s major transport hub), the low-key but charismatic area of Brickfields offers a genuine slice of city life, especially among its numerous Indian shops and eateries blaring out Hindi music.
 Brickfields includes Little India, a major attraction in itself, which becomes even more vibrant during festivals and when food stalls are set up Saturday evenings.
-The range of top-end hotels is limited, but there are plenty in the moderate and budget ranges more appealing than those in Chow Kit and Medan Tuanku.
+The range of top-end hotels is limited, but there are plenty in the midrange-affordable and budget ranges more appealing than those in Chow Kit and Medan Tuanku.
 What’s more, Brickfields is very convenient for inner-city attractions and public transport.

 - Best Luxury Hotel: Aloft Sentral